IIIF/api/source/api/auth/0.9/index.md

 ### 3.1.
 Step 1: Request Description Resource

 The first step for the client is to request the desired Description Resource, such as an image information document (info.json), or a [Presentation API][prezi-api] manifest, collection, or annotation list.
-The response will dictate the client's next step, which is likely to be to present the user with a login service in a new browser window.
+The response will dictate the client's next step, which is likely to be to present the user with a login service in a new browser tab or window.

 The response from the server _MUST_ include the service descriptions, as shown above, and any required properties such as `@context` and `@id`, thus allowing a client to present something to the user, regardless of whether the user is authenticated or not.